augustobalanso/weather-app/README.md

 # Weather Widget

-This is a weather widget built with Next.js, which allows users to get the current weather information for their browser's location.
+This is a weather widget built in Next.js, which allows users to get the current weather information for their browser's location.

 ![Weather Widget Demo](demo.gif)